 What is the Core?

 The Core is a broad set of courses that lays the foundation for a liberal arts education.
-These courses are sometimes called General Education graduation requirements.
 The Core is designed to sharpen your academic skills and allow you to explore the various modes of inquiry in the liberal arts.
+Since your catalog year is prior to 2010, you have probably already completed some of your Core courses, like First-Year Seminar.
+For a summary list of the Core requirements please reference the catalog years 2006-2009.